Coal-reliant Kosovo gears up for wind shift to hit EU target

-KITKA, Kosovo, June 29 (Reuters) - High on the Kika mountain plateau workers are installing Kosovo’s first wind turbine, as the Balkan country tries to ease its reliance on coal and end power outages.
+KITKA, Kosovo (Reuters) - High on the Kika mountain plateau workers are installing Kosovo’s first wind turbine, as the Balkan country tries to ease its reliance on coal and end power outages.

 Kosovo aims to generate a quarter of its energy from renewable sources by 2020 to meet the standards of the European Union, which it aspires to join.
 But to achieve that goal it needs to attract more investment to shift away from coal.

-At Kosovo’s first wind farm, a total of nine 110 metre General Electric turbines will begin whirring in September and are expected to cover 3 percent of its demand.
+At Kosovo’s first wind farm, a total of nine 110 meter General Electric turbines will begin whirring in September and are expected to cover 3 percent of its demand.

 Turkish energy developer Guris, which is behind the 32.4 megawatt (MW) wind farm, hopes it will kick-start clean energy in a country in dire need of cutting pollution.